George Wald: Biography

 Wald spoke out on many political and social issues and his fame as a Nobel laureate brought national and international attention to his views.
 He was a pacifist and vocal opponent of the Vietnam War and the nuclear arms race.
 Speaking at MIT in 1969 Wald said, "Our government has become preoccupied with death, with the business of killing and being killed."
-In 1980, Wald served as part of Ramsey Clark's delegation to Iran during the Iran hostage crisis.
+In 1980, he served as part of Ramsey Clark's delegation to Iran during the Iran hostage crisis.

 With a small number of other Nobel laureates, he was invited in 1986 to fly to Moscow to advise Mikhail Gorbachev on a number of environmental questions.
 While there, he questioned Gorbachev about the arrest, detention and exile of Yelena Bonner and her husband, fellow Nobel laureate Andrei Sakharov (Peace prize, 1975).
 Wald reported that Gorbachev said he knew nothing about it.
 Bonner and Sakharov were released shortly thereafter, in December 1986.